 In fact, on page 26 of the February 2017 issue of The Watchtower, it says

 Furthermore, the authority of each of these roles is grounded in human relations or agreement.
-In a republic like the United States, the government is elected by the people, and it is granted limited authority over people for the sake of keeping the peace and promoting the public good.
+In a republic like the United States, the government is elected by the people, and it is granted limited authority for the sake of keeping the peace and promoting the public good.
 Scientists, professors, and teachers gain their authority from their expertise, training and knowledge.
 Students willingly submit to the authority of their teachers for the sake of gaining an education.
 Managers have authority by being representatives of an employer.
 Employees follow their directions in exchange for a paycheck.
-Parents have authority over young children, because the children cannot fend for themselves yet, and the parents bear the responsibility of looking out for them.
+Parents have authority over young children, because the children cannot fend for themselves yet.

-In contrast, the authority of the Governing Body is grounded in the idea that they represent the will of Jehovah, and Jehovah is understood to have authority because the day will eventually come when he will reward his followers with life in paradise but kill everyone else.
+In contrast, the authority of the Governing Body is grounded in the understanding that they represent the will of Jehovah, and Jehovah is understood to have authority because the day will soon come when he will reward his followers with life in paradise but kill off everyone else.
 If the Governing Body is not inspired, it is not actually getting its marching orders from Jehovah.
 If it is not infallible, it is not accurately representing the will of Jehovah.
-If Jehovah really is going to reward his followers and kill everyone else, then getting the will of Jehovah wrong jeopardizes the fate of everyone who follows the Governing Body.
-Suppose, for example, that Jehovah wants you to love your enemies and play the good Samaritan, yet the Governing Body asks you to shun apostates and treat them as anathema.
-If you follow the Governing Body on this, you could, assuming the core details of your religion are correct, end up in opposition to Jehovah and be killed in Armageddon for being so unloving.

 If the Governing Body ever effectively communicates the will of Jehovah, it gets this from either direct revelation or Biblical interpretation.
 Since they say they aren’t inspired, I presume this rules out direct revelation.
 This leaves us with Biblical interpretation.
 Vol 138, No. 1 2017 of The Watchtower has an article called